Chart Color Schemes

 Employment drivers in Maclean are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Employment opportunities locally may be limited, as indicated by Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 1.1%, labour force by 3.2%, resulting in a 2.0 percentage point rise in unemployment.
-In contrast, Rest of NSW experienced employment decline of 0.5% and labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Maclean's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.
+Local employment opportunities appear limited, as indicated by the working population versus resident population count.
+Between September 2024 and September 2025, employment levels increased by 1.1%, labour force by 3.1%, resulting in a 1.9 percentage point rise in unemployment.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Maclean's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment